 A day-long programme, Cinemascapes 2018 will bring an estimated 500 professionals under one roof.
 Write to us for more details at: firstname.lastname@example.org.

-Cinemascapes 2017 provided a platform for examining churnings in the cinema industry and its manifestations on the travel and tourism sector.
+Cinemascapes 2017, held on 18th December last year in Mumbai, provided a platform for examining churnings in the cinema industry and its manifestations on the travel and tourism sector.
 The impact of cinema shoots in generating revenue for countries and destinations, fast-altering consumer preferences, critical factors influencing choice of destinations for shooting and much more was put under scanner in sessions at the event.
 Seasoned industry professionals, representing films, television, advertisement, production houses, NTOs and destination promotion offices, among others, were in attendance.

 Industry experts suggested destinations to explore joint marketing campaigns and look beyond cash rebates and incentives to attract production houses.
 They voiced their preferences, naming affordability, accessibility to a destination, presence of cinema shooting infrastructure, aided by skilled local crew, and liberal policies as their key parameters for zeroing in on a destination.

 Representatives from numerous NTOs gave detailed insight into their nation’s product offerings and USPs.
 They outlined their expectations from production houses, batting for a shift from being strategically positioned as a brand to becoming integral to the narrative itself.
 Some NTOs made video presentations, highlighting incentives and facilities available for cinema shoots.
 Representatives also took part in panel discussions to understand challenges and moot the road ahead.
 Austria, Canada, Croatia, Georgia, Italy, Macedonia, Mongolia, Nepal, Serbia, Singapore, Slovenia, South Africa, Turkey, and Ukraine were represented in different capacities.